 and linguine with plenty of vegetables…

-Mr. G meanwhile had the standard meals, such as this is baked fish with vegetables and rice which he shared with Little T along with the cucumbers and fruit.
+Mr. G meanwhile had the standard meals, such as this is baked fish with vegetables and rice.

 This chicken dish with rice and vegetables looked delicious.